Why start a limited company?

 Step 1: Decide what kind of limited company you need

 When setting up your limited company, you’ll have to decide what kind you’re going to form.
-There are two types to choose from.
+There are two types to choose from: Public limited companies (or PLCs) and Private Limited Companies (or LTD).
+Both of these need to be registered with Companies House.

 Public Limited Companies (PLCs)